 According to a new study from IBM, 54% of employees around the world want to continue working from home once the covid-19 is no longer a threat.

-Sign up for a live webinar Remote Inspections during Covid-19 and beyond.
+Watch-on demand the live webinar Remote Inspections during Covid-19 and beyond.

 Mercer has conducted a study that shows that before the pandemic, many executives were sure that only 45% of the workforce was adaptable to a remote way of working.
 Today, after almost a year since the pandemic was declared, 90% of employers declare that productivity has remained the same or even improved with employees working remotely.
 More than that, they are working on implementing flexible working at a greater scale.

 Enterprise mobility solutions rank as a top-three technology priority for energy companies.
 Given the ongoing developments in mobile technology, advances in cloud services, analytics, and mobile application security, energy companies can rely more than ever on technology to assist them in creating a remote workforce.